Amiriyah shelter bombing: Memorial

-Legality
+For many years, Iraqi schools commemorated "al Amiriyah shelter day", which often involved criticism of US foreign policy.

+Many Iraqis later compared the Amiriyah shelter bombing to other instances when Americans were not held accountable for killing Iraqi civilians, including the Nisour Square massacre and the Haditha massacre.

+Lawsuit

-Seven Iraqi families living in Belgium who lost relatives in the bombing launched a lawsuit against former President George H. W. Bush, former Secretary of Defense Dick Cheney, former Chairman of the Joint Chiefs of Staff Colin Powell, and General Norman Schwarzkopf for committing what they claim were war crimes in the 1991 bombing.
+Seven Iraqi families living in Belgium who lost relatives in the bombing launched a lawsuit against former President George H. W. Bush, former Secretary of Defense Dick Cheney, former Chairman of the Joint Chiefs of Staff Colin Powell, and General Norman Schwarzkopf for committing what they say were war crimes in the 1991 bombing.
 The suit was brought under Belgium's universal jurisdiction guarantees in March 2003 but was dismissed in September following their restriction to Belgian nationals and residents in August 2003.

-In culture

-A character from the play Nine Parts of Desire, Umm Gheda, is a caretaker of the bombed shelter.

-Thom Yorke of Radiohead wrote the song "I Will" about the bombing, which was published on the band's sixth studio album Hail to the Thief.

-A short film by the poet Robert Minhinnick, Black Hands, features his poem of the same name and footage of the shelter.

-Naseer Shamma, an Iraqi Oud player, has composed a solo Oud piece, "Happened at al-Amiriyya", which is a musical description of the event.

-In the documentary Homeland: Iraq Year Zero, the shelter, since converted to a memorial, is toured by the director's family in the days before the 2003 invasion.